hyperledger/fabric-samples/token-erc-721/README.md

 The minter intends to approve a non-fungible token to be transferred by the operator, but first the operator needs to provide their own client ID as the payment address.

 Open a 3rd terminal to represent the operator in Org1 and navigate to fabric-samples/test-network.
-Set the the environment variables for the Org1 operator user.
+Set the environment variables for the Org1 operator user.

 ```
 export PATH=${PWD}/../bin:${PWD}:$PATH